-- 5. The Committee may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Parties and/or other witnesses during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, video conferencing, written statement, or other means as determined in the discretion of the Chair to be appropriate. - 6.
-At a hearing, the Parties shall have the right to present an opening statement, testimony, witnesses, evidence, written statements, and to give a closing statement.
-In general, the Committee will first question witnesses (anyone testifying) but a Party will then be allowed to submit further questions for the Committee to ask: direct questioning of a witness may be allowed in the Committee's discretion except direct questioning of an Impacted Person by a Respondent or Respondent by an Impacted Person will not be allowed.
-Formal rules of evidence shall not be in effect; any evidence having reasonably probative value as to a relevant fact may be admitted.
-Some or all of the investigator's report may be admitted as evidence and the investigator may testify as to their investigation.
-With regard to witness statements, including statements or summaries in the investigator's report, the Committee may consider why the witness is absent.
+5. The Committee shall accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Parties and/or other witnesses during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, video conferencing, written statement, or other means as determined in the discretion of the Chair to be appropriate.

-- 7. At the conclusion of the hearing, the Committee shall commence deliberations in private.
+- 6. At a hearing, the Parties shall have the right to present an opening statement, testimony, witnesses, evidence, written statements (although these may be restricted by the committee as described herein), and to give a closing statement.
+Reasonable time limits may be imposed by the Committee.
+In general, the Committee will first question witnesses (anyone testifying).
+Parties will then be allowed to submit further questions for the Committee to ask.
+Direct questioning of a witness may be allowed at the Committee's discretion except direct questioning of an Impacted Person by a Respondent or of a Respondent by an Impacted Person will not be allowed.
+Formal rules of evidence do not necessarily apply, but the Committee will consider whether evidence and testimony should be admitted considering relevance, probity, reliability, cumulativeness, and other factors.
+Subject to due process, some or all of the investigator's report may be admitted as evidence and the investigator may testify as to their investigation.
+With regard to witness statements, including statements or summaries in the investigator's report, the Committee may consider why the witness is absent. - 7.
+At the conclusion of the hearing, the Committee shall commence deliberations in private.
 The Committee may meet further as necessary to finalize its decision.
-The Committee shall make its decision based upon the standard that a Respondent is presumed not to have engaged in a Code of Conduct violation until the College has established a violation by a preponderance of the evidence.
-The Committee shall then submit its written findings of facts and its decision within five days of hearing the Parties' appeal, unless this time is extended for good cause by the Committee.
+The Committee shall make its decision based upon the standard that a Respondent is presumed not to have engaged in a Code of Conduct violation until the evidence establishes a violation by a preponderance of the evidence.
+The Committee shall then submit its written findings of fact and its decision within 7 days of the hearing, unless this time is extended for good cause by the Committee.
 The Committee Chairperson will provide a copy of the report to the President, the Respondent, the Impacted Person, the Vice President for Student Success, and the Title IX Coordinator in Title IX cases.
-The Committee may sustain the original discipline, impose new discipline (which may be lesser or greater), or dismiss the matter without penalty.
+The Committee may find a violation, a violation in part, or no violation and may sustain the original discipline, impose new discipline (which may be lesser or greater), or impose no discipline.
 If necessary, the Committee may delay its decision, direct the investigator to obtain additional evidence, and then reconvene the hearing to take additional evidence on the record.
 If this is done, each Party shall be notified of the new investigator findings and given a chance to respond in the reconvened hearing.
 The Committee shall then deliberate further and issue its decision. - 8.
-Within 5 days of the issuance of the Committee's decision, either Party may request reconsideration of the decision.
-A Party requesting reconsideration shall submit a concise memorandum specifying any error claimed or new information not previously available.
-The other Party or the College may submit a concise opposing memorandum.
-The Committee shall issue a final decision within a reasonable time.
+Within 7 days of the issuance of the Committee's decision, either Party may appeal on the ground of: